WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_1.md

 ## What's New (User Facing)
 ### AI Team
+An AI-Assistance report has been developed and is currently being used for analyzing ChatGPT's involvement in developing the first Homework assignment.
+Working on the assignment with the assistance of ChatGPT has been challenging so far.
 ### Non-AI Team

 Production has been started on Homework assignment 1, which involves creating a parser for the C- language using Flex and Bison.
 We learned a lot about comiplers and C- given we have never worked with either.

 ## Work Summary (Developer Facing)
 ### AI Team
+We have started developing the first homework assignment with the assistance of ChatGPT version 3.5.
+It has assisted in the development of a Flex and Bison scanner/parser.
+ChatGPT currently faces issues with understanding the assignments problems.
+It is attempting to solve problems, but is failing to properly address all the errors.

+ChatGPT sometimes struggles with understanding C- code.
+With preliminary testing, we found that it does not have a good understanding of C- code.
+As we continue to develop, it seems that it is starting to understand what it is needing to do.
+However, it still has significant problems which are being addressed as we continue to develop the project.
 ### Non-AI Team
 We have begun working on the first homework assignment.
 This assignment has us creating a parser for the C- language using Flex and Bison.
 We have run into struggles as we do not have access to any of the previous lecture videos.
 As Flex and Bison are not as frequently used as many other CS topics, searching for answers to our questions has also become difficult.